geoapify/route-planner-sdk/README.md

 You can first generate an empty placeholder timeline and later initialize it using the `setResult()` function with the routing result data

-###  Example: Generate Timeline with Routing Solution
+###  Example: Generate Timeline with Optimized Routes

 Displays a complete timeline that includes the computed routing results, along with interactive waypoint popups for each stop.